mxenabled/docusaurus-openapi-docs/README.md

 ## Overview

+This is a forked version of the `docusaurus-plugin-openapi-docs` package that has been updated to meet specific needs of the MX organization.

+- Upgrade to MDX v2
+- Customize the page layout for API reference docs
+- Creation of custom table component, w/ limited out-of-the-box styling

 The `docusaurus-plugin-openapi-docs` package extends the Docusaurus CLI with commands for generating MDX using the OpenAPI specification as the source.
 The resulting MDX is fully compatible with [plugin-content-docs](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs) and can be used to render beautiful reference API docs by setting `docItemComponent` to `@theme/ApiItem`, a custom component included in the `docusaurus-theme-openapi-docs` theme.

 Key Features: